abstratt/ebui/README.md

 Actions can be explicitly invoked on an object by using the following syntax:

     --
-    Done.
+    Done:

 which would send the "Done" message to the target object.
 If the action has parameters, the following syntax can be used:

     --
-    Rejected.
+    Rejected:
       Reason: Expenses on entertainment are not reimbursable.

 which would send the "Reject" message with the shown message as an argument for the 'reason' parameter.